Chris Barclay

-Chris Barclay (born October 15, 1983) is a former American football coach and former running back who is the current running backs coach for the Louisville Cardinals.
+Chris Barclay (born October 15, 1983) is an American football coach and former running back who is the running backs coach for the Louisville Cardinals.
 He played college football at Wake Forest.
 He was signed by the Cleveland Browns as an undrafted free agent in 2006 and last played for the New York Sentinels.

 Barclay has also been a member of the Berlin Thunder, Tennessee Titans, New Orleans Saints, and Atlanta Falcons.

 College career

 Barclay capped a standout collegiate career at Wake Forest in 2005, when he was named as the Atlantic Coast Conference 2005 Player of the Year and Offensive Player of the Year.
 He graduated as the school's career leader in seven major categories, including rushing yards (4,032), scoring (240 points), rushing touchdowns (40), total touchdowns (40), all-purpose yards (4,930), 200-yard rushing games (3) and 1,000 yard rushing seasons (3).

 Professional career

 Cleveland Browns

 Barclay was originally signed by the Browns as an undrafted free agent out of Wake Forest.
 However, Barclay was waived by the team at the end of training camp.
 Barclay was then signed to the Browns' practice squad and subsequently to the team's active roster.

 Following the 2006 season, Barclay was allocated to NFL Europa where he became the starting running back for the Berlin Thunder.
 He was the Week 4 Special Teams player of the week after returning 5 kicks for 180 yards, including a 99-yard touchdown.

 In his first action with the Browns during the 2007 preseason, he returned a kick-off 88 yards for the game-winning touchdown against the Kansas City Chiefs.
 He began the regular season on the team's practice squad, where he spent the first 11 weeks of the season.